-A flexible framework for SCientific Image Format Input and Output (SCIFIO).
+SCIFIO is a flexible framework for SCientific Image Format Input and Output.
 SCIFIO defines a common pattern for image format construction.
 Built using the SciJava Common plugin mechanism, SCIFIO is easily extended—from custom formats to new metadata schema.

 SCIFIO is developed by the ImageJ development team at the Laboratory for Optical and Computational Instrumentation (LOCI) at the University of Wisconsin-Madison.